 Singapore is a modern, sparkling city in Southeast Asia.
 While the city has some of the best skyscrapers and luxury buildings in the world, it has ample space for nature to thrive through gardens and parks.
 So, apart from sightseeing in the city, visiting malls and checking out the numerous water and adventure parks, a visit to Singapore would also provide a chance to visit the zoo, go on a night safari and explore a bird park.
 This is the reason why Singapore is one of the favourite holiday destinations in the world, especially for families.
-To ensure that you have a successful and memorable trip to Singapore, here are some things that you need to know and remember about the city.
+To ensure that you have a successful and memorable trip, then keep reading.
+Here are 10 things that you need to know when visiting Singapore.

 1. Entry Requirements